The oriented chromatic number of random graphs of bounded degree: Introduction

 In Section~\ref{sec:optimization} we prove Proposition~\ref{prop:generalized_AN}.
-We develop some results regarding doubly-regular tournaments in Section~\ref{sec:tour_prods}.
-In Section~\ref{sec:lb} we use first moment arguments to establish lower bounds on $\chio(\vec{\mathcal{M}}(n,m))$ and $\chio(\vec{\mathcal{C}}(n,d))$.
-The upper bounds rely on more delicate second moment arguments.
+We develop some results regarding doubly regular tournaments in Section~\ref{sec:tour_prods}.
+In Section~\ref{sec:lb} we use first moment arguments to find values of $k$ for which there are a.a.s.~zero proper oriented $k$-colourings of $\vec{\mathcal{M}}(n,m)$ and $\vec{\mathcal{C}}(n,d)$.
+Determining the smallest values for which such colourings exist with positive probability relies on more delicate second moment arguments.
 First, we narrow our consideration to certain nice colourings, simplifying the second moment calculations.
 We conduct the second moment calculations in Section~\ref{sec:ub} which give a value $k$ for which there exist $k$-oriented-colourings of $\vec{\mathcal{M}}(n,m)$ and $\vec{\mathcal{C}}(n,d)$ with positive probability.
-In Section~\ref{sec:window} we prove that a.a.s. the values of $\chio(\vec{\mathcal{M}}(n,m))$ and $\chio(\vec{\mathcal{C}}(n,d))$ fall in a window of size linear in the number of colours.
+In Section~\ref{sec:window} we prove that, conditioned on $\vec{C} \sim \vec{\mathcal{C}}(n,d)$ being an orientation of a simple graph, a.a.s.~there is $k=k(d)$ such that $\chio(\vec{C})$ is contained in an interval that is linear in $k$, as well as an analgous result for $\vec{\mathcal{M}}(n,m)$.
 We prove Theorems~\ref{thm:gnp_main} and \ref{thm:gnd_main} in Section~\ref{sec:main} by relating $\vec{\mathcal{G}}(n,p)$ to $\vec{\mathcal{M}}(n,m)$ and $\vec{\mathcal{G}}(n,d)$ to $\vec{\mathcal{C}}(n,d)$ before concluding with additional thoughts in Section~\ref{sec:further_disc}.